Walter Lenox: Later life

 After his mayoralty, Lenox married but became a widower after only eighteen months.
 In January 1855, he married Rachel Ludlow (the sister of William H. Ludlow, Speaker of the New York Legislative Assembly).
 She and their first-born child died in July 1856.

 Lenox, who as mayor in 1851 had opposed the creation of the Normal School for Colored Girls, the first normal school in the city, wrote to a local paper in 1859 to oppose the school's move to a larger facility.
 Of African Americans in D.C., he wrote: "Their number, originally too large in proportion to our white population, is increasing rapidly both by their natural increase and from immigration.
 Justice to ourselves and kindness to them require that we should prohibit immigration and encourage their removal from our limits.
 Now, it is plainly manifest that the success of this school enterprise must largely increase our negro population by the inducements it offers.
 The schools will be increased with the demand.
 It will bring not only scholars to remnain temporarily, but entire families, until our District is inundated with them".

 Lenox sympathized with and supported the Confederacy.
 In June 1861, after the occupation of Alexandria by Union forces during the Civil War, he moved to Richmond where he organized other "refugees" from DC, Maryland and Delaware.
 Upon returning to Washington in October 1863 to settle the estate of a deceased relative, he spoke openly in contempt of the Union and was arrested and imprisoned by his old friend, General Winfield Scott.
 He spent the next 20 months in the prison at Fort McHenry and was released in October 1865, half a year after the war ended.
-Lenox's health suffered after prison, and he died in 1874 at the age of 57.
+Lenox's health suffered after prison.
+He died on July 16, 1874, at the age of 57, at his sister's home in Washington, D.C.
 He was interred at Rock Creek Cemetery in Washington.